More about: 10 Best Things To Do In Triana In Seville

 2. Admire the best dancers in town

 There are shows daily at two times: at 19:30 and 21:00.
 The building is located at Calle Pureza 76, within walking distance of the Guadalquivir and the Capilla de los Marineros.
-If you can't find a place, you can opt for other tablaos such as Teatro Pura Esencia Flamenco (Calle Betis 56) and Baraka (Calle Pureza 107).
+If you can't find a seat you can opt for other tablaos such as Teatro Pura Esencia Flamenco (Calle Betis 56) and Baraka (Calle Pureza 107).

 3. Discover the patios of Triana